 Wounded vet?
 Special forces?
 POW?

-How to verify military claims
+How to spot a military fraud

+Some people who claim to be military are actually military frauds.
 When a sociopath wants you to believe that he’s honorable, he may tell you that he served in the military.
 When a sociopath wants you to believe he’s a larger-than-life hero, he may tell you he was a black ops commando.

 VeriSEAL.org, an organization that verified the backgrounds of Special Operations Forces personnel, exposed more than 35,000 phony Navy SEALS.
 This is truly amazing, because only 11,000 men actually graduated from the SEAL training program, and its predecessor, the Underwater Demolition Team, since 1947.
 In other words, there are three times as many military impostors as actual SEALs.

 Here’s what you should remember: True military veterans rarely talk about their experiences.
-If someone is trying to impress you with tales of heroism, there is a good chance he or she is lying and is a military impostor.
+If someone is trying to impress you with tales of heroism, there is a good chance he or she is lying and is a military fraud.

 How to verify military service